Guerra24/LRReader/README.md

 ## Requirements

-- Windows 10 20H1 (x64 or ARM64)
+- Windows 10 20H1 (x64 or ARM64) or a modern Linux distro (x86_64 or aarch64).
-- LANraragi v0.9.1
+- LANraragi v0.9.10

 ## Installing

+### Windows
-### Store
+#### Store

 <a href="https://apps.microsoft.com/detail/LRReader/9mz6bwwvswjh?launch=true&mode=mini"><img src="https://get.microsoft.com/images/en-us%20dark.svg" width="200"/></a>

 If you have troubles accessing the store page.
 Open this link in your browser:<br>
 `ms-windows-store://pdp/?productid=9MZ6BWWVSWJH`

-### Sideload
+#### Sideload

 If you don't want to deal with the store this option is and will be supported.

-For stable check the [Releases page](https://github.com/Guerra24/LRReader/releases)
+For stable check the [Releases page](https://github.com/Guerra24/LRReader/releases).

-For nightly download the installer from the [latest build](https://nightly.link/Guerra24/LRReader/workflows/build-nightly/develop)
+The Nightly installer is [available here](https://nightly.link/Guerra24/LRReader/workflows/build-nightly/develop).

 Download the `LRReader.exe` file, run it and follow instructions.

+### Linux

+This version is in an in-development/experimental state and does not contain all the features of the Windows version.

+Nightly AppImage builds are available for [x86_64](https://s3.guerra24.net/projects/lrr/linux/nightly/LRReader.x86_64.AppImage) and [aarch64](https://s3.guerra24.net/projects/lrr/linux/nightly/LRReader.aarch64.AppImage).
+Self-updater included.

 ## Usage